 It is a petty offense in Colorado for doctors and physician assistants (“licensees”) to fail to report gunshot wounds or knife wounds related to domestic violence to a local law enforcement agency.

-It is also a petty offense not to report other domestic violence-related injuries unless the victim is at least 18 and indicated the preference not to report.
+It is also a petty offense not to report other domestic violence-related injuries unless:

-- Up to 10 days in jail, and/or
+- up to 10 days in jail, and/or

-- Up to $300 in fines.2
+- up to $300 in fines.2

 Doctors and physician assistants who do report a domestic violence victim’s injuries to police should make a good faith effort to confidentially notify the victim of their intent to make the report.

-3. What constitutes domestic violence?
+What qualifies as domestic violence?

 “an act of violence upon a person with whom the actor is or has been involved in an intimate relationship.
 Domestic violence also includes any other crime against a person or any municipal ordinance violation against a person when used as a method of coercion, control, punishment, intimidation, or revenge directed against a person with whom the actor is or has been involved in an intimate relationship [‘intimate partner’].”